apache/sling-whiteboard/sitemap/README.md

 different crawlers highly depends on the amount of content and the `SitemapGeneator` implementation(s) used.
 Because of that, serving sitemaps on-demand must be explicitly enabled.

-To configure serving sitemaps on-demand, set the `onDemandGenerators` of the `SitemapServiceConfiguration` PID.
-When set, the `SitemapServlet` queries for all sitemap root resources and checks if any of them is served with a name of the on-demand generators.
-If so the sitemap root with the name will be added to the sitemap-index or the sitemap being requested on-demand will be served respectively.
-In any case the mechanism always fallback serving sitemaps from storage.
+To enable serving sitemaps on-demand, a `SitemapGenerator` must indicate that a particular sitemap name should be served on demand.
+Alternatively the `SitemapGeneatorManagerImpl` can be configured to force all sitemaps to be served on-demand.
+In both cases, the `SitemapServlet` changes its behaviour slightly:
+- When serving a sitemap-index, it queries  for all sitemap roots and adds the sitemaps of those, that should be served on-demand.
+Additionally, all sitemaps form the top level sitemap root's storage location are added if not already present.
+- For serving sitemap files it first checks  if the sitemap should be served on-demand, if not it falls back to the sitemap file from the top level sitemap root's storage location.

+**On-demand generation does NOT support auto-balancing.
+The configured limits will be ignored.**

 ### Sitemap Extensions